bkoprucu/jekyll4test/_posts/2024-10-05-Using-Lombok-wisely.md

 Also, consider using records, instead of `@Value` and similar annotations, not only to reduce boilerplate, but to take advantage of the new semantics they introduce, which allows for pattern matching, decomposition and more.

-## Final thoughts
+## Conclusion - Remembering business needs and where Java stands

+When choosing development tools and libraries, we must consider the needs of the business, maintenance costs, security implications, and architectural impact.
+We shouldn't let the satisfaction of writing concise code or using smart abstractions take precedence over these factors.

+This applies to tools like Lombok, as well as the choice of programming languages.

+We should also remember that Java was designed for improving industrial application development in teams, by addressing the challenges they were facing with programming languages like C++ at the time.
+To achieve this, some features found in other languages were intentionally omitted, and some verbosity is introduced.
+This philosophy continues to guide the platform today.

-Not using Lombok won't improve the design, but misusing or overusing it won't boost productivity.
+Not using Lombok won't improve the design, but misusing or overusing it can hinder productivity and manageability.

 I hope this article can help with finding the right balance for your team and project.